Head-to-Head Comparison

 Which one should you pick?

 We modeled the actual cost of AI errors across workflows.
 For some tasks, a $20/month Zapier flow beats a $5K AI agent build.
 Here's when.
 Founders deploy AI for mission-critical tasks, don't account for error rates, and then get burned by outputs that need 100% accuracy.
-This gap between hype and reality is costing solopreneurs thousands in rework, missed revenue, and damage control.
+The gap between marketing hype and operational reality is where you bleed money.

 Why This Is Actually Your Problem